mahmoud-y/laravel-roles-abilities-tutorial/README.md

 # Controllers

-To authorize controller actions we use [authorize](https://laravel.com/docs/7.x/authorization#via-controller-helpers) helper method which accept the name of the ability needed to perform the action
+To authorize controller actions we use [authorize](https://laravel.com/docs/7.x/authorization#via-controller-helpers) helper method which accept the name of the ability needed to perform the action.

-`UserController` and `RoleController` handles management of users and roles including relating users to roles and roles to abilities, the logic is simply made of crud actions and eloquent relationship manipulation
+`UserController` and `RoleController` handles management of users and roles including relating users to roles and roles to abilities, the logic is simply made of crud actions and eloquent relationship manipulation.

 # Views

-To display only the portions of the page that users are authorized to utilize we'll use [@can and @canany](https://laravel.com/docs/7.x/authorization#via-blade-templates) blade directives
+To display only the portions of the page that users are authorized to utilize we'll use [@can and @canany](https://laravel.com/docs/7.x/authorization#via-blade-templates) blade directives.

 # Seeders